 Concretely, an $SU(N)$ spin liquid can potentially be realized in ultracold atomic systems by manipulating nuclear spins.
 Through loading $N$-color atoms on optical lattices, one can can simulate $SU(N)$-symmetric interactions in a defect-free and fully controllable environment, providing an experimental platform to engineer and probe exotic phases not yet discovered (or maybe even accessible) in real materials hosting electronic systems.
 More generally, ultracold gases of alkaline-earth-like atoms prepared in the lowest two electronic states can obey $SU(2I+1)$ symmetry, where $I$ is the nuclear spin \cite{wu_prl_2003,hermele2009mott,gorshkov2010two,hermele2011sun,Cazalilla_reports_2014,Scazza_nature_2014}.
 With atoms such as $^{87}$Sr, the nuclear spin is as large as $9/2$, leading to an $SU(10)$ symmetric system.
 Furthermore, by choosing an appropriate initial state and using the fact that the total number of atoms with a given nuclear spin $m$ is conserved, atoms with large $I$ such as $^{87}$Sr can realize the interactions of atoms with lower $I$, such that an $SU(N)$ symmetric system for any $N\le 2I+1$ can be simulated \cite{gorshkov2010two}.

 In this work, we will focus on Mott insulators of an $SU(3)$ fermion system with one atom per site on the kagome lattice, which can be programmed on a cold atoms platform \cite{santos_prl_2004,jo_PRL_2012}.
-To realize $SU(3)$ symmetric interactions, one can use atoms with nuclear spin $I=1/2$ such as $^{171}$Yb or appropriately prepare the initial conditions of atoms with higher nuclear spin.
+To realize $SU(3)$ symmetric interactions, one can use alkaline-earth-like atoms with nuclear spin $I\ge 1$, such as $^{173}$Yb$(I=5/2)$.
 We will study a Dirac spin liquid that can potentially occur in such a Mott insulator, and ask where it is situated in the phase diagram.

 Through analyzing the quantum numbers of relevant monopole operators, we show there is a relevant monopole operator that transforms trivially under all microscopic symmetries.
 Therefore, this DSL is unstable, as the presence of this monopole will lead to an instability, possibly towards various symmetry breaking orders.
 However we argue that there is only a single such relevant operator at the QED$_3$ fixed point that is allowed by the microscopic symmetries.
 Thus this fixed point will appear as a quantum critical point in the phase diagram of the $SU(3)$ Kagome magnet.